 Do Cochin chickens lay eggs?

-Similar with other large chicken breeds, Cochins only lay about 150 – 180 eggs a year.
-Cochin chicken eggs are brown and on the average, they’ll give you 2 small to medium eggs per week.
+Similar to other large chicken breeds, Cochins only lay about 150 – 180 eggs a year.
+Cochin chicken eggs are brown and on average, they’ll give you 2 small to medium eggs per week.
+But hey, it’s a pretty bird who does lay some eggs!

 You also might find in the hottest days of summer, your hens stop laying.
-While the they can lay eggs, many do not lay eggs over long periods of time – 2 to 3 years tops.
+Lastly, they generally do not lay eggs for as many years as some breeds – probably only about 2 to 3 years.

 At What Age Do Cochins Start Laying?

-Cochins are slow to mature, and start laying at 8-9 months, not the standard 6 like most egg laying breeds (4 for Leghorns and production hens).
+Cochins are slow to mature and start laying at 8-9 months, not the standard 6 months like most egg-laying breeds (4 for Leghorns and production hens).
 Even our bantams took a while to start laying!
 Again, this breed is mostly kept for ornamental reasons these days.

 How Long Does It Take for Cochin Eggs to Hatch?

-You don’t need to worry about the chicks, they are strong enough!
+You don’t need to worry about the chicks, they are stronger than you may think!
 Plus, with a broody mama around, they’ll survive.

 How Long Do Cochin Chickens Live?